nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Redeploy the VM, virtual machine will be restarted and you will lose any data on the temporary drive.
 - Reaplly -  Reapplying your virtual machine's state

+## Availablity options for VMs
+- 1. Availability zones
+  2. Virtual Machines Scale Sets
+  3. Availability sets
+  4. Load balancer
+  5. Azure Site Recovery

 ## Availability Set
+- limited to a single Azure region and a single datacenter within that region.
 - Fault domains are used to define the group of virtual machines that share a common source and network switch.
 You can have up to 3 fault domains.
 - Update domains are used to group virtual machines and physical hardware that can be rebooted at the same time.
 You can have up to 20 update domains.